MarioLegenda/qagency/README.md

 ## SETUP

 There are two ways to setup this project; via your host system with webpack or with docker.
-If you choose to setup with webpacp, required version of node is 16.
+If you choose to setup with webpack, required version of node is 16.

 ### SETTING UP WITH WEBPACK